Amit Majumdar

 Mary is a Computational Data Scientist in the Data-Enabled Scientific Computing Division and the lead for training on the Comet and TSCC systems.
 In addition, she is a Research Assistant Professor in the Department of Computer Science at San Diego State University, and an Associated Faculty member of the SDSU Computational Science Research Center.
 Her research is focused on parallel computing, coastal ocean modeling, cyberinfrastructure, and bioinformatics IT architecture using Amazon Web Services.
 Her current projects include parallelization of the General Curvilinear Coastal Ocean Model (GCOM) using the PETSc framework, optimization of a gene sequencing bioinformatics application, and developing Jupyter notebooks for scientific computing.

-Computational Data Science Research Specialist, San Diego Supercomputer Center, UCSD
+Computational and Data Science Research Specialist, San Diego Supercomputer Center, SDSU